jimregan/notes/_posts/2021-09-20-journal-club.md

 layout: post
 hidden: true
 description: Paper by Geoff Cumming
-title: The New Statistics\: Why and How
+title: The New Statistics Why and How
 categories: [journal club]
 ---